Emma Eames: Her voice and recordings

 During her prime, Eames possessed an opulently beautiful, aristocratic and expertly trained soprano voice.
 It began as a purely lyric instrument but increased in size over time, enabling her to sing parts as heavy as Aida, Sieglinde, Santuzza and Tosca in large auditoriums.
 Music critics occasionally took her to task, however, for the coldness of her interpretations and aloof stage manner.

 Eames was reportedly unhappy with the way that she sounded on the series of commercial 78-rpm recordings she made in 1905-1911 for the Victor Talking Machine Company, and Victor technicians were equally unhappy with her imperious attitude in the studio.
 Victor engineer Harry O. Sooy acidly remarked in his memoirs "Mme.
 Eames last recording date was April 14, 1911, and the recording staff has not had one minute’s unrest because she does not make any more records for the V. T. M. Co."
 In 1939, however, she appeared on an American radio broadcast and selected some of her better recordings to play to listeners, speaking with little modesty about their merits.
 Eames' voice was also captured 'live' during an actual performance at the Met in 1903, on some primitive recordings which have become known as the Mapleson Cylinders.
 She sings (impressively) fragments of Tosca on these cylinders.
 They can be heard in the form of re-engineered digital transfers, together with all of her Victor recordings, on a Romophone CD release (catalogue number 81001-2).

 In addition to Tosca and Romeo et Juliette, Eames' repertoire featured a comparatively small but stylistically diverse group of operas, ranging from works composed by Mozart, through Verdi and Wagner, to Mascagni.
 They included, among others, Aida, Otello, Il trovatore, Un ballo in maschera, Lohengrin, Die Meistersinger, Die Walküre, Faust, Werther, Cavalleria rusticana, The Magic Flute, Le nozze di Figaro and Don Giovanni.

 Personal life

-Eames was a proud, handsome woman.
-She married twice, firstly to a society painter named Julian Russell Story, and then to the famous concert baritone Emilio de Gogorza, with whom she made some records of duets.
+Eames married twice, firstly to a society painter named Julian Russell Story, and then to the famous concert baritone Emilio de Gogorza, with whom she made some records of duets.
 Both marriages ended in divorce.
 She had no children, but in her autobiography admitted that she was once pressured into undergoing a certain "medical procedure" to terminate a pregnancy.

 Paris was Eames' main place of residence during the 1920s and early '30s.
 She moved to New York City in 1936, where she gave vocal tuition.
 She became fond, too, of attending Broadway shows for relaxation.
 Eames died in 1952, after a protracted illness, aged 86 in her Manhattan home.
 She is buried in Oak Grove Cemetery in Bath, Maine.
 Her niece, actress Clare Eames, was the first wife of the noted playwright and Academy Award-winning screenwriter Sidney Howard.